govuk-one-login/mobile-android-one-login-cri-orchestrator/modules/test-wrapper/README.md

 This module contains an example app (known internally as a 'test wrapper').

-It should serve as a reference implementation to help getting started with the CRI Orchestrator.
+It should serve as a reference implementation to help getting started with the Credential Issuer (CrI) Orchestrator.